tomunizua/summative_bananaguard/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
-3. Open `notebook.ipynb` in Jupyter Notebook or any compatible environment.
+3. Open the notebook in Jupyter Notebook or any compatible environment.
-4. Follow the instructions in the notebook to run the code and load the best saved model.
+4. Follow the instructions in the notebook to run the code and navigate to the /saved_models directory to load the models.
 5. Use the provided code cells to make predictions on new data.

-Thank you for reviewing this project.
-If you have any questions or feedback, please feel free to reach out!
+Thank you for reviewing this project!